Cog-Creators/Red-DiscordBot/docs/backup_red.rst

 Backing Up and Restoring Red
 ============================

 Red can be backed up and restored to any device as long as it is supported operating system.
-See page: `version_guarantees`.
+See page: :ref:`end-user-guarantees`.

-Backup steps must be done correctly to ensure that it can be restored without any issues occurring.
+Backup steps are to be done in order and carefully to avoid any issues.

 #.
 Take note of the installed cogs and cog repositories with ``[p]cogs``, then ``[p]load downloader``, then ``[p]repo list`` (``[p]`` is considered as your bot's prefix).
 #.
 Stop the bot, ideally with ``[p]shutdown``.